 Your accommodation: Ocean View Chalets

 The Ocean View Chalets are situated on a 50-acre farmlet, slightly elevated and nestled along the bush line with panoramic sea views.
-Great access the National Park and close to the friendly Marahau village.Embark on a stunning journey from the golden beaches of Abel Tasman National Park to the coastal haven of Kaikoura.
+Great access the National Park and close to the friendly Marahau village.Enjoy a stunning journey from the golden beaches of Abel Tasman National Park to the coastal haven of Kaikōura.
 Travel through the scenic landscapes of the Marlborough region, passing lush vineyards and rugged mountains.
 You will pass through Marlborough and Blenheim, New Zealand's largest wine-growing regions - and home to many award-winning wines.
 We recommend timing your day to arrive for lunch with a view to sampling some of the local offerings at one of the 40-plus wineries surrounding the area.
-Continue over the dry hills of the Marlborough Ranges to one of the most spectacular coastlines in the world, Kaikoura.
-For over 50 kilometers (30 miles) follow the shoreline.
+Continue over the dry hills of the Marlborough Ranges to one of the most spectacular coastlines in the world, Kaikōura.
+For over 50km's (30 miles) follow the shoreline.
 Keep an eye out for an abundance of seals, seabirds and other native wildlife.
-Kaikoura is also one of the only places in the world where whales can be seen all year round.
-To the east, you'll see the Pacific Ocean while the West brings views of the towering Kaikoura ranges.
-Arriving in the Kaikoura township, you'll find it bustling with cafes and restaurants.
+Kaikōura is also one of the only places in the world where whales can be seen all year round.
+To the east, you'll see the Pacific Ocean while the West brings views of the towering Kaikōura ranges.
+Arriving in the Kaikōura township, you'll find it bustling with cafes and restaurants.

 It is important you read and understand the risks associated with this activity before travel.
 For more information please see here

-This state-of-the-art waterfront hotel in Kaikoura has a 4.5 star rating with an outstanding in-house restaurant, a bar and conference facilities.Today you travel down the coast before heading inland through the North Canterbury wine region - the Waipara Valley.
-As you drive through this area you’ll be greeted by one of New Zealand's most notorious animals, the sheep.
+This state-of-the-art waterfront hotel in Kaikōura has a 4.5 star rating with an outstanding in-house restaurant, a bar and conference facilities.Travel down the coast before heading inland through the North Canterbury wine region - the Waipara Valley.
 If you’ve time on your hands we recommend taking a detour to Hanmer Springs for relaxing dip in its thermal pools.
-Arriving into Christchurch you'll see a new and improved city, steadily rising from the ruins of the 2011 earthquake.
+Arriving into Christchurch you'll see a new and improved city, steadily rising from the ruins of the 2011 and 2010 earthquakes.

 Your accommodation: Scenic Hotel Cotswold